shinka-rpc/shinka-js/docs/index.md

 features:
   - title: Symmetricity
-    details: Every participant may register his request and event handlers, and send events and requests to the interlocutor
+    details: Every participant may register his request and event handlers, initialize connestions, and send events and requests to the interlocutor

   - title: External transports
     details: We provide